Who we are

 Privacy notice: the use of Personal Data

-We are regulated by the General Data Protection Regulation (GDPR) which applies across the European Union (including the United Kingdom) and we are responsible as controller of personal data for the purposes of GDPR.
+We are regulated by the UK General Data Protection Regulation alongside the Data Protection Act 2018 (UK-GDPR) and we are responsible as controller of personal data for the purposes of UK-GDPR.
 Please read this privacy notice carefully as it contains important information on how and why we collect, store, use and share your personal information, your rights in relation to it, and on how to contact us and our supervisory authorities in the event you have a complaint.
 In this notice the following terms are used;

 - “Personal Data”: means any information relating to an identified or identifiable individual; and